andrewgreenh/react-portals/README.md

 yarn add react-portals
 ```

+## Example
+An example implementation of a modal that uses this portal library can be seen [here](https://andreasgruenh.github.io/react-portals-example/).

 ## Usage
 ### PortalProvider
 At first you have to add the `PortalProvider` at the top of your React tree.
 This manages the connection between portals and portalTargets through React context.